mvaganov/CmdLineAsteroids/notes.md

 Identify parts of the script that cover content that is not well documented in other YouTube tutorials.
 Suggest if emphasizing this content makes sense to promote the tutorial's value.

 Please be critical about your feedback.
-I do not want a sycophantic response, I am serious about improving quality, and especially finding and fixing mistakes.
+I do not want a sycophantic response, I am serious about improving quality and fixing mistakes.
 Minimize encouragement; reserve it for insights with transferable public value.

 ## Intro